alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 The gains are getting harder to spot, so here are more exact averages.

-Depth 1: 2233.38
+**Depth 1:** 2233.38
-Depth 2, Expand 3: 2318.32
+**Depth 2, Expand 3:** 2318.32
-Depth 2, Expand 9: 2343.34
+**Depth 2, Expand 9:** 2343.34
-Depth 3, Expand 3: 2373.37
+**Depth 3, Expand 3:** 2373.37

 Search deeper does help, searching deeper is better than searching wider, and the `Depth 3, Expand 3` configuration is 140 points better than the original depth 1 search.
-This should be enough for an avatar score!
+This should be enough for an avatar score.
 This search is also near the limit of what I can reasonably evaluate.
 Due to its exponential nature, it's very easy for search to become expensive to run.
 The plot above took 7 hours to simulate.

 For the final real game, I decided to use `Depth 3, Expand 6`.
 There's no eval numbers for this, but increasing the number of considered moves can only help.
-In local testing, Depth 3 Expand 6 took 1.5 seconds on average to pick an action on my laptop, which was right at the border of feeling annoying to wait for.
+In local testing, Depth 3 Expand 6 took 1.5 seconds on average to pick an action on my laptop, which was just long enough to feel annoying, but short enough to not be *that* annoying.

 After starting up the AI, I played a Destruct-o-Match game over the course of 3 hours.
 By my estimate, the AI was only processing for 15 minutes, and the remaining 2 hr 45 min was me manually transcribing boards into the AI and executing the moves it recommended.
 The final result?